Looking for the perfect platform to start a blog?

 With Blogger, your blog is hosted on their servers, so you don’t need to find a hosting company.
 You don’t even need a domain name if you’d prefer to use blogspot sub-domain for your blog.
 For instance, your blog’s name on Blogger would be like example.blogspot.com.

 The first and foremost thing people love about WordPress is its simplicity.

-To start a blog on WordPress, you need to purchase a hosting plan and a domain name.
+To start a blog on WordPress, you need to purchase a WordPress hosting plan and a domain name.
 Then, you install WordPress on your hosting server and connect your domain to it.
 That’s all it takes to set up a blog on WordPress.

 After your blog goes live, you can start publishing articles.
 While a default theme is pre-installed on WordPress, you can change that theme and customize the appearance of your blog by installing the WordPress theme of your choice from the free WordPress themes directory.
-Make sure to read the reviews of popular WordPress themes before randomly selecting one.
+Make sure to read the reviews of popular WordPress themes before randomly selecting and installing one.

 Below is what your WordPress dashboard will look like.

 Blogger’s setup process is easier than WordPress’.
 Blogger is already hosted by Google and is a ready-to-use platform so you don’t need to find a hosting server for your blog.
 It also means that your site will be on the same server where all the other Blogger sites are.
 You will also have the same sub-domain (.blogspot.com) if you don’t purchase a domain name.

 To start a blog on Blogger, you’ll need to have a Google account, but that’s the only requirement.
 Simply sign up with your Google account and follow the steps.
 You have to give a title to your blog and choose a blog address.

 Then, you can start creating posts and publishing them.
 See the screenshot below to see what the Blogger platform looks like.